 - Search Services

 - Web Content Services

 The projects listed above are treated as products of Alfresco Software.
 Alfresco controls the trademarks and commit rights to the official source trees.
-Each of the projects are distributed under open source licenses, and both the Source Code and Issue Tracker are public.
+Each of the projects are distributed under open source licenses, and the development tools are public as described on the various Project Overview pages.
 There are many other ways to Contribute to the Projects such as contributing add-ons to the addons directory.
 Some of these add-ons have been accepted into the product.

 A group of open source enthusiasts created an independent organization to help govern the ecosystem around Alfresco Community Edition.
 They call themselves the Order of the Bee, and they collaborate closely with Alfresco Software.
 You can learn more about their activities on their web site.